-In analyzing the impact of a progressive tax system on taxpayer choice, economists focus on the marginal tax rate.
+In analyzing the impact of a progressive tax system on taxpayer choice, economists focus on the marginal tax rate25.
 This is the tax rate that would apply to an additional \$1 of taxable income earned.
-Suppose an individual was earning taxable income of \$8,025 and paid federal income taxes of \$802.50, or 10% of taxable income (we are ignoring exemptions that would eliminate taxes for such an individual).
-If the taxpayer were to receive \$100 more of taxable income, however, that \$100 would be taxed at a rate of 15%, the rate that applied in 2008 to taxable incomes between \$8,025-\$32,550 for individuals.
-That person thus faced a marginal tax rate of 15%.
+Suppose an individual was earning taxable income of \$8,000 and paid federal income taxes of \$800, or 10% of taxable income (ignoring exemptions that would eliminate taxes for such an individual).
+Suppose the next tax bracket of 15% starts at \$8,001 and the taxpayer were to receive \$100 more of taxable income.
+That \$100 would be taxed at a rate of 15%.
+That person thus faces a marginal tax rate of 15%.

 Economists argue that choices are made at the margin; it is thus the marginal tax rate that is most likely to affect decisions.
-Say that the individual in our example is considering taking on additional work that would increase his or her income to \$15,025 per year.
+Say that the individual in our example is considering taking on additional work that would increase his or her income to \$15,000 per year.
 With a marginal tax rate of 15%, the individual would keep \$5,950 of the additional \$7,000 earned.
 It is that \$5,950 that the individual will weigh against the opportunity cost in forgone leisure in deciding whether to do the extra work.